-8.2 Sick Leave Bank A
+7.3 Sick Leave Bank A

-- A. Sick Leave Use: The City provides paid sick leave to employees to care for themselves or a family member's health needs, including diagnosis, treatment, or preventative care, or for specified purposes if you or a family member are a victim of a crime. - 1.
-Sick leave shall be taken in periods of no less than one (1) hour. - 2.
-Employees shall, whenever possible, make appointments for medical, dental and similar purposes on Saturday or other non-workdays.
-If this is not possible, sick leave may be used for these purposes in accordance with the rules state above.

-B. Accrual Amounts: Regular full-time and part-time employees will accrue sick leave as follows:

-- Regular full-time positions: Accrue 96 hours per year. - Regular part-time positions: Accrue based on their position's full-time equivalence (FTE):

-Position Hours per Fiscal Year Annual Accrual Less than 1,040 hours CA Labor Code Section 246 Up to 1,663 hours 75 percent of the full-time rate 1,664 hours or more 100 percent of the full-time rate

-C. California Labor Code Section 233: Whenever any employee believes it is necessary that he/she be absent from duty because of illness or injury of either a father, mother, stepfather, stepmother, spouse, child, stepchild, grandparent, grandchild, mother-in law, father-in law or person for whom the employee is legal guardian, he/she may request from his/her immediate supervisor to be absent for forty-eight hours in any calendar year with pay.
-Any such time shall be charged to sick leave.
-Such sick leave shall be subject to all applicable conditions and restrictions provided herein and in accordance with Section 233 of the California Labor Code.
-The above does not apply to extra help employees.
+- A. Sick Leave Use: The City provides paid sick leave to employees to care for themselves or a family member's health needs, including diagnosis, treatment, or preventative care, or for specified purposes if you or a family member are a victim of a crime. - Sick leave shall be taken in periods of no less than one (1) hour. - Employees with Sick Leave Bank B: For purposes of actual use of sick leave, the employee may choose whether Sick Leave Bank A or Bank B is used.
+If the employee does not select which leave bank is to be drawn when leave is used, Sick Leave Bank B will be the default. - B. Accrual Amounts: - Regular full-time positions: Accrue 96 hours per year. - Regular part-time positions: This section shall not apply to part-time employees.
+Part-time employees shall refer to the sick leave benefits provided in the City of Auburn Personnel Policy Manual Rules and Regulations, dated April 1992, as amended from time to time or as otherwise mandated by California Labor Code Section 245 et. seq. - C. California Labor Code Section 233 (Kin Care): Whenever an employee believes it is necessary that they be absent from duty because of illness or injury of either a father, mother, stepfather, stepmother, spouse, domestic partner, child, stepchild, adopted child, child of a domestic partner, grandparent, grandchild, mother-in law, father-in law, or person for whom the employee is legal guardian, they may request from their immediate supervisor to be absent for up to forty-eight (48) hours in any calendar year with pay.
+All time used under this section shall be charged to the employee's sick leave balance.
+This section does not apply to extra help employees.

-D. Accrual Frequency: Sick leave hours will accrue on a semi-monthly basis.

-E. Leave Without Pay: The accrual amount will be prorated for any pay period in which an employee takes time off without pay.

-F. Sick Leave Cash Out: Employees may cash out up to 72 hours annually, provide they maintain a remaining balance of at least 560 hours after cash out.
-In the event the City Council determines it has a financial problem, it shall direct the City Manager to reject sick leave "buybacks" for the fiscal year.
-The City manager shall meet with the Association prior to such action; however, such meeting shall not be construed as a "meet and confer" obligation.

-G. Separation: Upon separation of employment for reasons other than retirement, all accrued sick leave hours are forfeited.
-Sick leave hours have no cash value.

-1. Retirement: Upon retirement from the City, employees may apply unused sick leave toward CalPERS service credit, up to the maximum hours allowed by

-CalPERS per California Government Code 20965.
-Any remaining sick leave hours are forfeited.

-2. The City shall pay to the estate of an employee who dies prior to discharge for cause, retirement or layoff, any accrued accumulated vacation.
-Payoff shall be based upon the hourly pay rate of such employee at the time of death.

-H. Sick Leave Abuse: The City may require substantiating evidence for any absence if the City believes that the employee may be abusing the sick leave privilege, including requiring such employee to file a physician's certificate or a personal affidavit stating that the employee was not able to perform work duties due to a medical condition, before sick leave will be granted.
-In case of frequent use of sick leave or patterned absence, an employee may be required to file a physician's statement for each illness, regardless of duration.
-An employee may also be required to take an examination by a physician designated by the City and to authorize consultation with his own physician concerning his illness.
-If an employee becomes ill while on vacation, his period of illness may be charged to sick leave upon presentation of a doctor's certificate stating the nature and extent of the illness.
+- D. Accrual Frequency: Sick leave hours will accrue on a semi-monthly basis. - E. Sick Leave Cash Out: Sick leave shall have no cash value unless otherwise stated. - F. Separation: - 1.
+Sick Leave Balance: Upon separation of employment for reasons other than retirement, all accrued sick leave hours are forfeited.
+Sick leave hours have no cash value. - 2.
+Retirement: Upon retirement from the City, employees may apply unused sick leave toward CalPERS service credit, up to the maximum hours allowed by CalPERS per California Government Code 20965.
+Any remaining sick leave hours are forfeited. - G. Sick Leave Abuse: If the City believes that an employee is abusing the sick leave privilege, prior to the employee returning to work, the City may require a doctor's certificate or other adequate proof stating that the employee was unable to perform work duties due to a medical condition.
+In the case of frequent use of sick leave, or a patterned absence, an employee may be required to file a doctor's certificate or other adequate proof for each illness, regardless of duration.
+An employee may also be required to take an examination by a doctor designated by the City and to authorize consultation with the employee's own doctor concerning their illness.

-8.3 Sick Leave Bank B
+7.4 Sick Leave Bank B

-The City established Sick Leave Bank B effective May 11, 2015.
+The City established Sick Leave Bank B effective October 12, 2015.